NoahStats/NoahStats/README.md

 I previously completed a research project on multilevel modeling, extending mixed-effects location–scale models and analyzing PISA 2022 data within this framework, under the supervision of Dr. Kazuhiro Yamaguchi at the university.

-I have also completed another four months research project on single-case experiment design, leveraging hierarchical time-series models using R and Stan.
+I have also completed another four-months research project on single-case experiment design, leveraging hierarchical time-series models using R and Stan.

 ---

 ## Relevant Coursework in Math and Statistics